 - Bib Tights.
-They differ slightly from a bib shorts in two areas.
+They differ slightly from bib shorts in two areas.
 It’s much longer in length and goes all the way to your ankles.
-Hence you don’t need to wear a knee or leg warmers if you’re wearing bib tights.
+Hence you don’t need to wear knee or leg warmers if you’re wearing bib tights.
 Secondly, they’ve fleeced inner and are made of thicker fabrics for you to stay warm during the winter.

 - 3/4 Bib Tights.
 They’re a shorter version of bib tights.
-Rather than extending all the way to your ankles, they reach to your calf muscles.
+Rather than extending all the way to your ankles, they reach your calf muscles.

-Besides bib shorts, there’s also shorts.
+Besides bib shorts, there are also shorts.

 The main purpose of the straps is to prevent the shorts from sliding down as you pedal.
 As you bend forward, the shorts tend to slide down, exposing your lower back.